Robber Who Duct-Taped Dallas Radio Host In Home Invasion Gets 62 Years

 Convicted robber master-minded home invasion robbery of radio host, others

-The leader of a group of thieves who duct-taped a popular Dallas area radio host during a home invasion robbery received a sentence of 62 years in federal prison.
+The leader of a group of thieves who was the mastermind behind the home invasion robbery of popular radio host Russ Martin, received a sentence of 62 years in federal prison.

 The sentence was handed down to 27-year-old Jermaine Harris of Lewiston, Texas.
 He was convicted of masterminding a violent crime spree between 2014 – 2016.
 The 17 charges against him included a series of robberies, carjackings and several home invasions, according to Dallas media reports.

 Prominent among the home invasion cases was the December 2015 break-in of the home of Russ Martin, host of the popular The Russ Martin Show in the Dallas area.
 Martin lives in Stonebriar Creek Estates, an upscale gated community in the Dallas suburb of Frisco.

 Radio host in home invasion robbery accosted at his front door

 According to police reports, three masked and armed men accosted Martin as he arrived at his home.
 They had been waiting for him as he returned home from the gym in the evening.
 They forced him to let them into the home and demanded jewelry.
 They duct-taped him to a chair and held him at gunpoint while they ransacked the house taking valuables, including several guns.
 They also stole his 2010 Dodge Challenger and used it to flee the scene.
 Martin, who was unhurt, was able to free himself after they left and called the police at about 9 pm.